pronode/navigate-turbo/README.md

 - Navigate Turbo caches main content element (configurable) - known as "turboArea" - with corresponding route key as the user browses the website.
 - When user visits given route again (for different product / post / whatever), cached view is displayed immediately and every element with `.turbo` (configurable) class is overlayed with loading indicator.
 - If the page has not been cached yet, whole "turboArea" is overlayed, giving a reactive feedback to the user.
+- You can prefetch some pages to make navigation work instantly without the need of visiting them by the user.

 ## Before: standard wire:navigate (3G connection)
 ![](https://raw.githubusercontent.com/pronode/navigate-turbo/main/3G-standard-wire-navigate.gif)